CTSRD-CHERI/SIMTight/README.md

   * `#define SIMTEnableAffineScalarisation 1`

-Note that affine scalarisation is never used in the register file holding capability meta-data, where it wouldn't make much sense.
+Note that affine scalarisation only applies to the integer register file.

 SIMTight exploits scalarisation to reduce register file storage requirements.
 Hence, it is desirable to set the number of physical